Outbreak-Research/Documentation/docs/3D/index.md

 of the item(s) in question.

 Just because I don't list something in a given scenario's "pile of s--t" doesn't mean it's not there.
-Common items, such as 9mm hanguns, 9mm ammo boxes, potted herbs of healing, and so on are present in ALL scenario object data clusters.
+Common items, such as 9mm handguns, 9mm ammo boxes, potted herbs of healing, and so on are present in ALL scenario object data clusters.
 I just didn't feel like listing all of them every single time.

 If you're looking mainly for low-poly weapons, your quickest path is to search the